enzo-project/enzo-e/doc/source/tests/ctest_framework.rst

 The ctest Framework
 -------------------

-The testing infrastructure in Enzo-e is comprised of unit tests (which test individual functions and functionality) and integration tests which test a more holistic portion of the codebase.
-In this documentation, we detail the layout of the testing infrastructure.
+The ``ctest`` infrastructure in Enzo-e is comprised of unit tests (which test individual functions and functionality) and integration tests which test a more holistic portion of the codebase.
+In this documentation, we detail the layout of the ctest infrastructure.
 All input files are located in the input directory and the tests themselves are defined in ``test/CMakeLists.txt``

 How to Run Tests
 ================